 Which gets me back to that remark I made about my mother's sense of adventure.
 There was one area in which she was a lot more willing to explore the unknown than were her husband or her children.
 She alone would try new foods, a trait she shared with her siblings, particularly her brother, Bill Smolinski.

 My father, on the other hand, may have been the world's fussiest eater.
-My sister and I weren't far behind, though over the years both of us have become more like my mother, though neither of us have acquired a taste of liver or kidneys.
-However, on occasion my sister and I have followed my mother's lead is preparing different meals for different members of the family.
+My sister and I weren't far behind, though over the years both of us have become more like my mother, however, neither of us acquired a taste of liver or kidneys.
+On occasion my sister and I have followed my mother's lead is preparing different meals for different members of the family.
 It probably started with those kidneys, which my mother cooked for her own enjoyment.
 On those evenings my father, sister and I were served something else.